2010 Monte-Carlo Rolex Masters – Singles

 Five-time defending champion Rafael Nadal defeated Fernando Verdasco in the final, 6–0, 6–1 to win the singles tennis title at the 2010 Monte-Carlo Masters.
 It was his first title in 11 months, and he lost only 14 games and no sets en route to the title.
+This would also be the first leg of Nadal’s “Clay Slam”, winning all three clay Masters 1000 titles & the Roland Garros title in the same year.
+Nadal would also extend his win streak to 32 consecutive matches.

 Seeds

 The top eight seeds receive a bye into the second round.